About The Art

 Kathy then expanded the genre into painting and dyeing silk (her silk scarves are presently sold out) and creating other, smaller three-dimensional forms, displayed in 16"x20" shadow boxes.
 Next, she moved into using satin or metallic fabrics for the background, typically sculpting foil fabric, felt, satin, ribbon, tulle, and organza and attaching them to canvas.
 She has developed new techniques and approaches to construct with the different weights, composition, and nature of the fabrics.
 Her emphasis, as always, is a combination of color, light, texture, and design.
 These fabric assemblage structures range in size from 16 x 20 inches up to 3 x 5 feet.
 These are also dustable.

 Kathy’s latest pursuit is photography.
-Her attention to detail, design and color shows in her unique images and often results in an abstract appearance.
+Her attention to detail, with an eye for design, color, and texture, shows in her unique images and often results in an abstract appearance.
 Colors that were already present are often computer-enhanced and the picture may be treated with techniques common in a dark room, but photos are not otherwise created by altering or layering, i.e. “Photoshopped” .

 Kathy’s fabric sculptures and photographs have been awarded numerous prizes and have been hung in galleries, museums, restaurants, and art league shows in Maryland and Florida.
 She is nationally and internationally juried and her works have received attention in several newspapers.
 Some photographs have been published in major magazines to illustrate her husband’s stories.
 Tom (www.tomdove.com) is a boating journalist.